Texas Tech University

 Graduate Programs

-The Department of Chemistry & Biochemistry offers the Ph.D. and M.S. degree in Chemistry, with a specialization in seven subfields: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
+The Department of Chemistry & Biochemistry offers the Ph.D. and M.S. degree in Chemistry, with a specialization in five subfields: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 Most information on these programs can be found by looking through the research interests of our faculty and the graduate courses we offer.

 Graduate Studies may begin in either the Fall or the Spring semester.
 Applications are evaluated as they are received; however, the following application deadlines apply.
-Applications completed after these deadlines will be considered for the following semester.

 Fall Deadline Spring Deadline